 An attack vector is a means through which a hacker acquires access to the targeted network server for causing malicious results.
 Attack vectors permit cloud attackers to diminish the system vulnerabilities, comprising the human components.
 In phishing attacks, this vector comes in the form of an email message with an attachment.

 A weaponized Microsoft Word or Excel file is attached in the mail with macros inside it.
 In one of the industries, email attachments automatically get synchronized with cloud storage platforms through file collaboration settings.
 Online services might include third-party or SaaS applications.
-The file name of the attachment seems less suspicious due to which recipient gets attracted toward it for opening it.
+The filename of the attachment seems less suspicious due to which the recipient gets attracted to it for opening it.
 This entire scenario leads to arising in the effect of CloudPhishing fanout.

 The pie chart shown in the following image depicts the popular business cloud software where CloudPhishing is challenging.
 Programs configured with the email platforms are more likely to be affected.
 For example – Google Drive and Microsoft OneDrive smoothly consolidate with their mail clients and therefore, documents also get synchronized with all users who are having permission to work with those synced drive folders.